KLIC: A PRECISION POWDER DOSING DEVICE

 The same engineering logic extends to maintenance.
 The sliding door, when open, exposes the entire chamber — a meaningful distinction from bullets and straws where cleaning means attempting to reach a full chamber through a narrow intake hole.
 KLIC's chamber is fully accessible.
 The included brush reaches everything.
 Bullets and spring-loaded straws jam because powder finds its way into parts that weren't designed to be opened; KLIC was designed to come apart, be cleaned, and go back together without resistance.
 It doesn't clog because it was built with the assumption that it would be used seriously and maintained properly.

 The construction is uncompromised.
-All three components — body, knob, and sliding door — are CNC-machined from stainless steel.
+All three parts are precision machined from stainless steel.
 There are no corners cut in the parts you don't see.
 Total assembled weight is approximately 150 grams.
 It is substantial in the hand in a way that immediately communicates that this is not a disposable object.

-An integrated desiccant keeps the chamber at controlled humidity.
-The included dry packs are replaceable.
+An integrated desiccant keeps the chamber at controlled low humidity.
+The included moisture-controlling dry packs are replaceable so your material will stay dry wherever you are.
 The chamber holds more than enough.

 The Complete Kit ships with a carrying case, cleaning brush, adjustment tool, funnel, three dry packs, optional nose tips, and a product box that converts into a stash box.